magagr/adp_project/report_template.md

 The issue tracker can be found at https://trello.com/b/xZWxyu2J/agile-development-processes

-The continuous integration builds cab be found at -
+The continuous integration builds can be found at -

 # Sprint 1 Log
 Per sprint, fill out one sprint log section and its subsections.

 ## Commitment
 List the features/stories that the team committed to finish during the sprint.

+- Fill backlog with possible features
+- Select one spokesperson in the group
+- Create a HelloWorld application (Initialize Android project)
+- Create and upload a first report
+- Implement Travis continuous integration

 ## Work Done
 Log what was accomplished, and how.